CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language usedJavaScript is a lightweight, interpreted, scripting language for web pages

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Version control, maintaining a master repo and collaborating with other people

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+“Forking” is when you create a new project based off of another project that already exists.
+It means you can make the changes to separate version of a project and release the revised project as a new repo

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You download a copy of the repo to your local machine

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you send updated code to the original repo developers to review and accept/decline into the original project

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+History log of all changes made to a repo

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes from your local repository to Github

 ## Question 14